Ko Simpson: Buffalo Bills

-Simpson was drafted by the Buffalo Bills in the fourth round of the 2006 NFL Draft.
+Simpson was selected by the Buffalo Bills in the fourth round of the 2006 NFL draft with the 105th overall pick.
 On September 11, 2007, Simpson was placed on injured reserve.

 Detroit Lions

 Simpson was traded to the Detroit Lions for a seventh round pick on September 4, 2009.
 On November 25, Simpson was placed on injured reserve with a torn patella with a separated MCL.

 He was released by the Lions on September 4, 2010.

 NFL statistics

 Personal life

-On January 1, 2009 Simpson was arrested by a Rock Hill, South Carolina police officer for hindering police while they were attempting to break up an unruly crowd.
+On January 1, 2009, Simpson was arrested by a Rock Hill, South Carolina police officer for hindering police while they were attempting to break up an unruly crowd.
 According to the police report, Simpson verbally abused officers.